 Emails Directing Potential Victim to Spoof Websites

-Another common tax related phishing fraud is emails entice people to access fraudulent websites.
+Another common tax-related phishing fraud is emails enticing people to access fraudulent websites.
 A few popular phrases included in these phishing emails:

 - “Your account or tax return is locked or restricted”

 - “Tax payment was deducted from your account”

 - “You are eligible to receive a refund”

 You should delete such emails without even opening.
 If you open the emails, you should refrain from clicking on links to websites.
 If for some reason you decide to enter a website proposing a tax-related benefit, do not provide any personal and confidential information.

 Consumer Affairs advises of phishing scams where cybercriminals impersonate legitimate tax preparation websites.
 Their objectives include stealing tax refund returns and the typical benefits of identity theft.

 These scams work well because so many taxpayers file electronically and the websites appear authentic from a cursory review.
 For example, a significant number of fraudulent websites mimic TurboTax, one of the most widely used electronic tax preparation and filing websites.